 Her work for Educate! has included writing Transform Uganda, a handbook for our scholars to become Changemakers, launching the Change Makers Association, and providing continued teaching support for our Mentors.
 She is currently facilitating the Educate!
 Teacher Training Course as well as implementing the Educate! program.

-Co-founder and Country Director
+Deputy Country Director

 Sarah is the Deputy Country Director at Educate!
 She first heard about Educate! from her son who was studying in one of the high schools that Educate! was working with at the time.
 Sarah is inspired by the attitude and leadership quality of the youth that undergo the Educate!’s Leadership and Entrepreneurship course; they are change makers.

 As Deputy Country Director at Educate!, Sarah oversees internal and external communications in Uganda.
 She reviews performance goals and financial operations quarterly, and ensures annual goals are set and achieved.
 She is currently building an optimized HR structure to handle changes and growth in staff structure related to scaling.